‘Major overhaul’ of education department expected after Trump win

 Will the Department of Education get the axe?

 The fate of the Department of Education was a priority topic in both panels.
-While Project 2025 and various Republicans over the years have called for the elimination of the agency, speakers were sceptical that it would go anywhere.
-Instead, they expected a major overhaul was more likely.
+While Project 2025 and various Republicans have over the years called for the elimination of the agency, speakers were sceptical that this idea would go anywhere.
+Instead, they felt a major overhaul was more likely.

-Experts predicted the Department of Education would stick around for two reasons.
-First, Republicans need to wield it as a tool for change if they plan to enact a sweeping education agenda.
+Experts predicted that the Department of Education would stick around for two reasons.
+First, Republicans need to wield it as a tool for change if they planned to enact a sweeping education agenda.

 “The reality is, when you talk to people in the MAGA orbit, there’s actually a deep split between those who embrace the Project 2025 philosophy of ‘let’s dismantle the department’ and JD Vance–style national conservatives who say, ‘You know what, it’s crazy to talk about dismantling it; we need to go in and use it the exact same way that the other side has during the past four years.’
 I think what we’re going to see is that the second camp is going to emerge triumphant,” Dr Hess said.

-An ACE panelist arrived at a similar conclusion about Trump wielding the department’s power.
+An ACE panellist arrived at a similar conclusion about Trump wielding the department’s power.

 The second reason?
 It’s an extraordinarily difficult political task to excise a federal agency.